hyperledger/fabric/docs/source/commands/peerchannel.md

 ## peer channel joinbysnapshot
 ```
-Joins the peer to a channel by the specified snapshot
+[DEPRECATED] Joins the peer to a channel by the specified snapshot.
+Instead of this command, use "peercli channel joinbysnapshot".

 Usage:
   peer channel joinbysnapshot [flags]